nesquena/rabl/README.md

 or a custom node that exists only if a condition is true:

+    # m is the object being rendered, also supports :unless
     code(:foo, :if => lambda { |m| m.has_foo? }) do |m|
       m.foo
     end